threelittlemonkeys/seq2seq-pytorch/rnn-encoder-decoder/README.md

 # RNN Encoder-Decoder in PyTorch

-A minimal PyTorch implementation of the RNN Encoder-Decoder for sequence to sequence learning.
+A minimal PyTorch implementation of RNN Encoder-Decoder for sequence to sequence learning.

 Supported features:
 - Mini-batch training with CUDA